leanprover-community/lean/doc/widget_server.md

 ### Stylesheet

-The widgets provided in core lean assume that a CSS stylesheet called `tachyons.css` is loaded.
-This can be downloaded from tachyons.io.
+The widgets provided in core Lean assume that a CSS stylesheet called `tachyons.css` is loaded.
+This can be downloaded from <https://tachyons.io>.
 Note that this follows the 'functional CSS' paradigm, so the idea is that the Lean widget-writer should never need to write their own styles, and instead attaches these tachyons classes to their elements.

 ### Events